-Grab a mint mojito at Philz and a pastry next door at La Lune Sucree for a quick bite to eat on Paseo de San Antonio.
 Walk down the Paseo toward San Jose’s SoFA District, the main hub for the city’s expressive artistic side.
-Spend a couple of hours exploring the many galleries and museums along the strip.
-Be sure to stop at Anno Domini to learn more about the city’s street art scene and, where to find murals from notable artists – opens at noon and closed on Sunday and Monday.
+Grab a coffee and pastry at Nirvana Soul and spend a couple of hours exploring the many galleries and museums along the strip.
+Be sure to stop at Anno Domini to learn more about the city’s street art scene and, where to find murals from notable artists.

 For the afternoon, visit San Jose's Little Saigon neighborhood for authentic Vietnamese flavors - you can browse several restaurant options inside Vietnam Town.

-For dinner go to Café Stritch for a smattering of foods including the house favorite chicken and waffles.
+For dinner go to Mama Kin for a smattering of foods and craft cocktails.
 While there, take in a performance of live jazz from various internationally known jazz musicians.
 Continue your musical escapade back at Hotel De Anza with a night cap and performances in their jazz lounge.